Introduction

 This book introduces the Ferlium language and its features.
 It is intended for both new users who want to learn the language and experienced programmers who want to understand its design and capabilities.

-This introduction provides a brief overview of Ferlium’s syntax and core concepts; later chapters explore the language in more depth, covering the core language, structured data and abstraction, the type system, and effects and mutability.
+This introduction provides a brief overview of Ferlium’s syntax and core concepts; later chapters explore the language in more depth, covering the core language, structured data and abstraction, the type system, programs and modules, and effects and mutability.

 A first taste